fin-hypergrid/core/CONTRIBUTING.md

 # Welcome

 Thank you in advance for being a part of this project and for helping to make HyperGrid the most performant and customizable grid available!

 ## Beginners

 We have several beginner help wanted [tickets](https://github.com/openfin/fin-hypergrid/issues) open for community involvement.

-## HyperGrid Core vs Add-ons
+## HyperGrid Core vs UserLand

-The core of Hypergrid is being improved to focus primarily as a fast data-view with customizable rendering.
-Data transformations (ie. sorting) are left to the user and are excluded from the core of the grid.
-If you wish to provide a layer for data transformations please do so as an [add-on](https://github.com/openfin/fin-hypergrid/tree/master/add-ons).
-Please note that eventually, these add-ons will be split out into their own set of repos.

 ## Getting Started